According to a GOBankingRates survey of 1,091 Americans aged 18 and older from across the country, 66% of respondents want to start a small business.

 “Some entrepreneurs fail to write business plans because they don’t want to test their ideas too much for fear they won’t withstand the scrutiny,” said Scott Shane in his New York Times column, “You’re the Boss: The Art of Running a Small Business.”
 But testing your ideas is the very reason you should write a business plan before you take the plunge.

 “Taken seriously, a business plan will show that some businesses should not be started, a possibility some entrepreneurs don’t want to confront,” Shane wrote.

 If you’re seeking capital funding, you might benefit from focusing on how capable you are of executing your business plan.
-“Focus on your executive summary rather than your business plan,” said Andrew Schrage, co-owner of Money Crashers Personal Finance.
+“Focus on your executive summary rather than your business plan,” said Andrew Schrage, co-founder of Money Crashers.

 A credit score in the high 600s to low 700s will show lenders you are trustworthy and that you can be backed financially when you start your own business.

 “If this if your first business, credit card providers and loan officers will carefully examine your personal credit score, since your company has no credit history,” Meyer said.
 She advised prospective business owners to consider separating personal accounts from business ones.

 “Once you set up the business, open a bank account and credit card in the business’ name to distinguish it from personal assets,” she said.
 “This will also enable you to build credit history for the business itself.”

 You Understand the Tax Consequences of Your Business — And Its Structure

 You have a variety of ways to structure your business, providing asset protection, limited liability and tax benefits.
 There might even be reasons to form your business or limited liability company in another state.

 For example, the state of Delaware is recognized worldwide as the most corporate-friendly state in the U.S. Part of your planning and preparation should include consulting a knowledgeable tax advisor on your best course of action.